Tips to Prepare Your House for an Extended Vacation

 By Ring on May 24, 2024

-From researching restaurants to booking tours and tickets, there’s always lots to do before a long trip.
-While your head may already be 1,000 miles away, your home also needs some attention before you jet off.
-Here are some simple ways to help vacation-proof your home.
+From researching restaurants to booking tours and tickets, there’s always plenty to do before a long trip.
+While your head may already be 1,000 miles away, your home will need attention before you jet off.
+Here are a few tips to help prepare your house before your vacation.

 Install a Security System

-If you don’t already have a security system, now is the perfect time to get one.
-Whether you’re crossing state lines or the ocean, a Ring Alarm security system can help give you peace of mind that everything’s okay back home.
+If you don’t already have a security system, consider investing in one prior to your vacation.
+Whether you’re crossing state lines or traversing the ocean, a Ring Alarm security system can help provide peace of mind that everything will be okay back home.

-Once you pick out an Alarm Security Kit that best fits your home, setup is simple — and you won’t even have to get out the toolbox.
-Just follow the instructions in the Ring App to get everything up and running before you leave.
+Once you’ve picked out an Alarm Security Kit that best fits your home, all you’ll need to do is set it up.
+Simply follow the instructions in the Ring App to get everything up and running before you head out on your extended trip.

 With a Ring Protect subscription, sold separately, you can unlock real-time notifications on the Ring App and the ability to set Mode Schedules, which will automatically arm and disarm your system while you’re away.1 To ensure your Alarm stays online even if the power goes out, subscribe to Ring Protect Pro, sold separately, for built-in cellular backup.1 Plus, you can enroll in 24/7 Alarm Professional Monitoring, and real-time agents will monitor your Alarm notifications while you sightsee.2